-The Phius Certified Verifier exam is offered in two versions: Baseline and Baseline + Multifamily Designation.
+The Phius Certified Verifier exam has two options: Baseline and Baseline + Multifamily Designation.
+The Baseline must be taken by all wishing to achieve certification.
+Those wishing to qualify for multifamily projects must take and pass the additional multifamily exam.

 The following documentation must be provided when applying for the exam: